alexrudnick/dissertation/BURNDOWN.md

 ## monolingual
   * DONE make sure we ran all windowbrown variants
-  * report results for all windowbrown variants
+  * DONE report results for all windowbrown variants
+  * edit text to reflect results for all windowbrown variants

 ## multilingual
   * pick languages we want to use